Hunam6/Goodgle/README.md

 ---

-## This project is at a very early stage!
+## This project is at an early stage!

 ## Goals